 Jason Searle – Head of Employment

-Well versed in handling very high-profile employment cases and frequently appears in the Employment Tribunal, EAT and High Court.
-In recent years, he has become known for his expertise in the legal ramifications of social media in the workplace.
+Well versed in handling very high-profile employment cases, Jason Searle frequently appears in the Employment Tribunal, Employment Appeal Tribunal and High Court.
 Within his wider employment law practice he has considerable expertise in discrimination claims.

 Head of Employment Law Team